Blog

 Developing Resilience and Loosening the Grip

-experiences as an person with ASD.
-He focuses on
+his own experiences as an person with ASD.
+He

-aspects of shame of being different, on stigma
+focuses on aspects of shame of being different, on

 Practice for Psychotherapy & Counseling